grasmash/distro-guide/determine_a_feature_set.md

 This document is not intended to fully describe Agile Methodology, but let's briefly review what is meant by "feature" in agile terminology.
 A feature is a distinct element of functionality that meets a requirement.
 For instance, you may have documented the following requirement:

-> The distribution must provide a Press Room that displays all press releases on the website.
+> "We require Press Room that displays all press releases on the website"

  You likely will have documented additional requirements of that feature that will later be expressed as user stories.
 E.g.,